 Types Of Barcode And QR Code Technology

 A Barcode label is a machine-readable data representation that is used to store short descriptions about items that can be read by scanners and/or mobile apps for asset and inventory management.
 The most common and broadly supported standards are 1D Code 39 and Code 128, and 2D QR codes, which enable the encoding of a greater amount of data.
 QR codes consist of tiny black Squares arranged across a square space and can be scanned easily by a smartphone camera.

 QR codes are everywhere!
-You can find them printed on the packaging of your latest gadgets and included in presentations at conferences.
+You can find them printed on your latest gadgets’ packaging and included in conferences’ presentations.
 People and companies use them to store and distribute all kinds of information, in a manner that is quickly accessible to anyone with a smartphone.